cleming/simple-qonto-attachments-downloader/README.md

 4. Set up CloudWatch Events for scheduled runs

 The stateless nature of Lambda is handled by storing all state in Google Drive.

+## Slack Notifications (Optional)

+- Set `SLACK_WEBHOOK_URL` in your environment or `.env` file.
+- Run with `--slack` to send one message when new invoices are added.
+- The message summarizes newly added files (date, merchant, amount) and, in Google Drive mode, includes a link to the relevant folder(s).

+### Troubleshooting 400 Bad Request

+- Ensure the webhook URL is correct and active for your Slack workspace.
+- Some Slack apps have stricter payload rules; this script sends Block Kit with a `text` fallback.
+On 400 responses, it automatically retries with a plain-text fallback.
+- Very long summaries can exceed Slack limits; the script truncates to `SLACK_MAX_LINES` (default 30).
+You can adjust via env var.
+- Enable debug to inspect payload: set `SLACK_DEBUG=1` to print a preview in the console.